Tejasmahajan-0023/Certified-Ethical-Hacker/README.md

 - ✅ For **educational purposes only**
 - ✅ Based on **legal and authorized platforms**
 - ❌ **Not intended for illegal or unauthorized use**

+## 📖 Learning Goal

+This repository is aimed at:
+- Improving my **hands-on cybersecurity skills**
+- Building a **strong problem-solving mindset**
+- Maintaining a **clean and organized knowledge archive**

+---

+## 🤝 Contributions

+This is a personal learning repository.

+---

+## ⭐ Support

+If you find this repository helpful:
+- ⭐ Star the repository
+- 💬 Share feedback or suggestions